iccaving/icccsite/content/trip/yorkshire/yorkshire-2016-11-25.md

 ##Friday

 I'd not been on the first three trips this term, the first trips I'd missed since January 2014(!).
 Given that, I knew very few of the novices and it was bewildering not to know everyone's name.
 It was also my first time driving the minibus, and what a rush it was!
 Alex had pre-bought all the food at Leamington Spa Morrisons in partial payment for membership this year (I won't bore you with the degrading filth he had to do to pay for the rest of his membership) and even though it only filled one trolley we couldn't spot anything missing.
 I confidently sat in the seat of the minibus working out where the indicators were, and then nervously stalled immediately.
 Once I got going, driving was easy and fun - it's impressive how little you need to change gear, it's either sixth or first if you're on the level.
 Brackenbottom and the Dump were easy to find, and we all went to bed shortly after arriving.

+#####Jack

+Heavy traffic on the M2 delayed us quite a bit.
+This meant we only arrived at the BPC hut, the dump, at around 2am.
+Getting to the BPC involved going up an insane little lane almost the width of the minibus, but all was well.
+Other snoring visitors made it slightly difficult to get to sleep.

+#####Ben

 ##Saturday